10 must-have VS Code extensions for web development

-This article looks at 10 powerful Visual Studio Code extensions that significantly improve the web development experience.
-Example usage and installation links are provided for every one of them.
+Let's have a detailed look at 10 powerful Visual Studio Code extensions that significantly improve the web development experience.

 Prettier is a useful tool that automatically formats your code using opinionated and customizable rules.
 It ensures that all your code has a consistent format and can help enforce a specific styling convention in a collaborative project involving multiple developers.